-Preston Street Brighton
+Preston Street Restaurants

 Often flagged as the best sushi in Brighton, Sushi Garden has high integrity when it comes to their craft.
 No frills bistro style restaurant, they focus on the quality and precision of the sushi they serve.
 The service is super friendly and efficient, making you feel extremely well looked after and at home.
 Albeit a very Japanese style home.
 Well worth a visit.

 Angelo and his team at Casalingo are so passionate about food they believe that it is ‘…not just what you eat, it’s what you are.’
 We tend to agree with them.
 Providing authentic Italian cuisine in the heart of Preston Street Brighton, Casalingo offers the perfect place for any social occasion from family to business.
 A true Italian experience from the minute you walk through the door and great Italian pizza in Brighton.

 Family run Lebanese restaurant Al Rouche say that their food speaks for itself and invites you to come and try for yourself.
 Serving tasty meze, mixed grills, seafood and baklawa, it is a feast to behold.
 The food is simple, fresh and extremely tasty.
 Authentic and traditional, Al Rouch makes you feel like you’re a guest in their home.
 Even their Brighton coffee is authentic.
 Middle Eastern cuisine at its best.

 A family run Chinese restaurant which has been pleasing loyal customers for many years on Preston Street Brighton.
 No frills on the inside or out, but just simple, good honest, quality Chinese food.
 The owners and staff are warm and welcoming and eager to please.
 Dishes include salt and pepper squid, braised beef brisket hot pot and a plate of mixed roast meats which hang in the window and include char sui sweet glazed pork, crispy pork belly and roast duck.